Social Media

 Meomi Cat Cafe

 Meomi Cat Cafe in Kampong Glam is a cosy spot to chill out with some cute kitties!
-The $13/hour entry fee includes a drink so you can kick back and watch the cats climb, play and laze around in the intimate space.
-Kids have to be 6 years old and above to be allowed in and must be accompanied by an adult if they’re under 13 years old.
+The entry fee is $14 per adult and $7 per child for 1 hour, which includes a drink so you can kick back and watch the cats climb, play and laze around in the intimate space.
+Kids have to be 7 years old and above to be allowed in and must be accompanied by an adult if they’re under 13 years old.
 Reservations required.
+Do note that they’re only open on Monday and Tuesday.

 Meomi Cat Cafe, 668 North Bridge Road, Singapore 188801, Tel: (+65) 6296 0339